DavidKwoba/interviewPrep/README.md

-# Question Preparation
+# Software Engineering Assessment Preparation

- A space I use to practice common coding interview questions
+A repository of my solutions to the coding interview questions that I have practiced